rdegges/rdegges-blog/articles/2010/serving-static-content-with-django.md

 account on our server, or in a directory completely outside of our project.

-This flexibility is what Django provides for us at the cost of not being able to automatically detect / serve our static content—which is why you are reading this article :)
+This flexibility is what Django provides for us at the cost of not being able to automatically detect / serve our static content-which is why you are reading this article :)

 ## Where Should I Put My Static Content?